Rationalizability of field extensions with a view towards Feynman integrals: Introduction

 \section{Introduction}

-The argument of Feynman integrals in high-energy physics often contains a square root.
+Feynman integrals play an important role in high-energy physics, see for example \cite{Weinzierl} for a comprehensive introduction.
+From a mathematical point of view, a Feynman integral is interesting, as the argument often contains a square root.
 This square root makes the numerical evaluation of the integral computationally more expensive, preventing the achievement of higher precision that could lead to more incisive experiments.
 This issue can often be overcome with a change of variables in the integrals making the square root disappear and leaving only a rational expression.
-Unfortunately, such change of variables does not always exist and stating its (non-)existence can be a cumbersome problem for physicists with no strong background in arithmetic geometry as well as for experienced geometers.
+Unfortunately, such change of variables does not always exist and stating its (non-)existence can be a cumbersome problem for physicists with no strong background in algebraic geometry as well as for experienced geometers.
 This challenge led Marco Besier and the first author to introduce the concept of \emph{rationalizability} of square roots of polynomials, in~\cite{BF21}.
 Roughly speaking, a square root of a polynomial is rationalizable if there is a rational change of variables making the square root disappear, i.e., turning the polynomial into a square.
 In the same paper, some practical criteria for the rationalizability of square roots of polynomials in one and two variables are given.
 Finally, the concept of rationalizability for \emph{sets} (also called \emph{alphabets} in that paper) of square roots of polynomials is introduced.
 On the one hand, there is a practical strategy to disprove rationalizability of a given set (cf.~\cite[Proposition 47 and Remark 48]{BF21}), but on the other hand the original paper does not offer a solid strategy to \emph{prove} the rationalizability (cf.~\cite[Remarks 48 and 52]{BF21}).

 In this paper, we try to fill in this gap.
 To do so, we introduce the notion of rationalizability for field extensions, generalizing the concept of rationalizability for square roots. \begin{definition} Let $K$ be any field.
 We say that a field extension $K\subset L$ is \emph{rationalizable} if there exists a non-zero homomorphism $\psi\colon L\to K$.